 - Maximum use of the existing plant site by re-purposing as many existing structures as possible;

-– Provides an additional 7.0 MGD of water supply through re-use; and,
+- Provides an additional 7.0 MGD of water supply through indirect reuse; and,

-– $82 million in design and construction with discharge of advanced treated wastewater in less than 12 months.
+- $82 million in design and construction with discharge of advanced treated reclaimed water in less than 12 months.